gravitystorm/openstreetmap-carto/.github/issue_template.md

 ### Actual behavior

-### Links and screenshots illustrating the problem
+### Screenshots with links illustrating the problem
-* ''Please provide links to example locations in the map when creating screen shots.
-If you wish to avoid revealing your location, do not use an example nearby.''